olemart1n/goth-todoapp/README.md

 );
 ```

-and a .env file that looks like this
+Create a .env file in root directory with a url to connect to the postgresql database.

 ```
 DATABASE_URL=postgres://*username*:*password*@localhost:*port*/*database_name*